Quantum adaptive agents with efficient long-term memories: Quantum adaptive agents

-Consistency of the overlaps requires that the right-hand side of this equation is equal for all possible stimuli $x$.
-To prove Theorem 2, we need only establish that there is a specific example strategy for which no set of phases exists that can satisfy this condition.
+The left-hand side of this equation represents the overlaps of the memory states, and so for consistency we must have that the right-hand side is equal for all possible stimuli $x$.
+To prove the theorem, we need only establish that there is at least one strategy for which no set of phases $\{\varphi_{zs}\}$ exists that can satisfy this condition.

 Consider the strategy illustrated in \figref{figdissipate}.
-For this strategy, Eq.~\eqref{eqoverlaps} requires $c_{AB}=0$ as there is no overlap in future statistics for stimulus 1.
+For this strategy, Eq.~\eqref{eqoverlaps} demands $c_{AB}=0$ as there is no overlap in future statistics for stimulus 1.
 Meanwhile, we must then have that $d^{0,0}_{AB}=0$ -- clearly this cannot be satisfied if $\ket{\psi(0,0,A)}$ and $\ket{\psi(0,0,B)}$ differ only by a phase factor.
 Thus, Theorem 2 is proven.

 This is not an isolated example.
-Eq.~\eqref{eqphaseoverlapone} provides a strict condition against which we can verify whether a given set of phases describe a physically-realisable agent.
-In Technical Appendix C we formalise a condition against properties of the strategy alone that indicates when scalar junk is insufficient.
-This condition holds when the strategy requires two states to have a high probability of choosing a particular action sequence $y_{0:L}$ on one string of stimuli $x_{0:L}$, whilst requiring very different responses on another stimulus string $x_{0:L}'$ -- the above example is an extreme case of this.
-Thus, we conclude that in general it is necessary for physically-realisable agents to dissipate non-trivial junk states into the environment.
+In Technical Appendix C we derive a sufficiency condition on the strategy that indicates Eq.~\eqref{eqphaseoverlapone} cannot be satisfied for any set of phases $\{\varphi_{zs}\}$, and hence non-scalar junk is required.
+Informally, this condition holds when the strategy has two states which must give rise to very similar behaviour on one string of possible future stimuli, and very differently on another.
+The above example represents an extreme case of this.
+The requirement of non-trivial junk has operational significance, as it mandates that the agent discard information into the environment at each timestep, corresponding to a source of thermal dissipation.
 The next theorem suggests this dissipation manifests from the data processing inequality.

 {\bf Theorem 3:} \emph{The magnitude of the overlap between any pair of quantum memory states cannot exceed the overlap of their future statistics for any input strategy $\mathcal{R}$; }

 Physically, this can be understood as requiring that the future statistics do not provide a means of distinguishing between quantum memory states beyond what is information-theoretically possible, imposing a constraint on their maximum fidelity~\cite{suen2017classical}.
 In Technical Appendix D we show how this bound can be calculated.
 However, this bound cannot always be saturated; a counterexample is provided in Technical Appendix E.